jwernicki/jwernicki/README.md

 - 🔭 I’m currently working on Site Reliability Engineers patterns and practices
 - ⚡ Fun fact: I love to try new things.
 Riding motorcycles in my latest adventure.
 -->
+- 🔭 I’m currently working on Site Reliability Engineers patterns and practices
+- ⚡ Fun fact: I love to try new things.
+Riding motorcycles in my latest adventure.